unstoppabledomains/dev-docs/d-websites/build-website.md

 ---
-title: Build Your Static Website | Unstoppable Domains Developer Portal
+title: Build Your Static Website Guide | Unstoppable Domains Developer Portal
 description: This guide outlines the process of building your static website and configuring it to work with the IPFS protocol.
 ---

-# Build Your Static Website
+# Build Your Static Website Guide

 Once you have purchased your Unstoppable Domain, there are many options available for building and hosting your website, depending on the features you want.

 ## Step 1: Configure Your Site